 To me, it makes much more sense to be reasonably prepared at home — a week or two of food and water per person doesn’t take up that much space and isn’t that expensive.
-Get a few other basic supplies , like flashlights, batteries, a water filter, some means of starting a fire, a shovel/entrenching tool, toilet paper, some cash, a tent and some sleeping bags, and you’ll be set to ride out just about any plausible disaster until help arrives.
+Get a few other basic supplies (( Firearms and ammo are assumed.)) , like? flashlights, batteries, a water filter, some means of starting a fire, a shovel/entrenching tool, toilet paper, some cash, a tent and some sleeping bags, and you’ll be set to ride out just about any plausible disaster until help arrives.

 If an actual zombie attack occurs, we’ll be screwed anyway.

 It is high praise for utility providers when we take them for granted; it means they’re doing their job of providing uninterrupted, excellent service.
 When I turn on my faucet, I expect and receive clean water.
 I expect that the water going down the drain to leave my apartment in a sanitary way, to be treated and disposed of somewhere else.
 I expect that when I turn on the light switch, electricity flows to my lamp.

 Short of very brief, tolerable outages (e.g. there was a several hour long power outage at my apartment complex the other day, due to equipment failure with Tucson Electric Power.
 They evidently repaired or replaced the equipment and had it back on within a few hours.), such utilities are normally extremely reliable and it’s only natural that we adapt to their presence and take them for granted.